joel-wav/joel-wav/README.md

-- 👋 Hi, I’m Joel
+- 👋 Hi, I’m Joel.
-- 👀 Currently trying my hand at Web Development.
+- Developer and ML Enthusiast.

 <!---
 joel-wav/joel-wav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.